AdobeDocs/experience-platform.en/help/data-science-workspace/troubleshooting-guide.md

 ## JupyterLab environment is not loading in Google Chrome

->[!IMPORTANT] This issue has been resolved.
+>[!IMPORTANT] This issue has been resolved but could still be present in Chrome 80.x.
 Please ensure your Chrome browser is up-to-date.
-Default settings should be able to access JupyterLab.

 With the latest update of the Google Chrome browser to version 80.x, all 3rd party cookies are blocked by default.
 This policy can prevent JupyterLab from loading within Adobe Experience Platform.